Nick Parker: Early and personal life

 Born the son of Captain Herbert Blake Parker and Diana Katherine Barnwell, Parker was educated at the independent Sherborne School and the Royal Military Academy Sandhurst.
 Parker has listed Coronation Street and fishing among his interests.

+Military career

-Early career
+Early commands and promotions

 Parker was commissioned into the Royal Green Jackets as a second lieutenant in January 1974.
 He was promoted to full lieutenant in November 1975, was Mentioned in Despatches in January 1980 for service in Northern Ireland the previous year, and promoted captain in May 1980.
 He attended the Army Staff Course in 1986 prior to promotion to major in October the same year.

 Promoted to lieutenant colonel in 1991, he was subsequently appointed commanding officer of the Second Battalion the Royal Green Jackets from 1994 to 1995 before promotion to colonel in 1996, having attended the Higher Command and Staff Course at the Staff College, Camberley.
 Parker was promoted to brigadier in December 1997, with seniority from 30 June 1997 and given command of 20th Armoured Brigade, which deployed to Bosnia in 1999.